hardikpanchal26/IPL-Auction/README.md

 * This software facilitates the Auction process for the team owners by helping them keep their statistics proper and maintain a competitive team, if used efficiently while the Auction process is going on.
 * The software is completely written in C++.
+* The code runs on TurboC++ and Borland IDE.
+* The project uses PLAYERS.TXT text file for data storage and retrieval.
+Please add it to the bin folder.
 ---

 1. Welcome Screen